albertusk95/albertusk95.github.io/_posts/DataMining/2016-12-26-sentiment-analysis.md

 										</ul>
 									</li>

-									This is an example of code when we do not implement the sliding window:
+									This is an example of code when we do not implement the sliding window:<br />

 									<img src="https://github.com/albertusk95/albertusk95.github.io/blob/master/public/img_sentiment/z_useSWfalse.png?raw=true" alt="does not implement sliding window" />